 It’s not all about calcium!
-This mineral has an important role in keeping your bones strong, but many factors are involved.
-Eating a varied and balanced vegan diet will help you to meet your requirements for other nutrients needed for bone health, including vitamin K and adequate protein (click here if you're aged 65+).
+Although this mineral plays an important role in keeping your bones strong, many factors are involved.
+Eating a well-planned vegan diet will help you to meet your requirements for other nutrients needed for bone health, including vitamin K and protein.
 Staying active will also help you to look after your bones.

 Calcium and vitamin D